magenta/magenta-demos/notebooks/README.md

 # Jupyter Notebook Demonstrations

 This directory contains [Jupyter](https://jupyter.org) notebook demos of some Magenta models.
-Jupyter should have alreadd been installed as part of Magenta.
+Jupyter should have already been installed as part of Magenta.
 If not, see the Jupyter [installation instructions](http://jupyter.readthedocs.io/en/latest/install.html).